-15 Objective 10.17(a) of the Cork City Development Plan identified the need to undertake a Framework Masterplan for the Docklands during the existing Development Plan 16 Except as provided for in Article 6(4) of the Habitats Directive, viz.
-There must be: a) no alternative solution available, b) imperative reasons of
+18 Objective 10.17(a) of the Cork City Development Plan identified the need to undertake a Framework Masterplan for the Docklands during the existing Development Plan

-16 Except as provided for in Article 6(4) of the Habitats Directive, viz.
+19 Except as provided for in Article 6(4) of the Habitats Directive, viz.
 There must be: a) no alternative solution available, b) imperative reasons of overriding public interest for the plan to proceed; and c) Adequate compensatory measures in place.